PoncinMatthieu/JS-TicTacToe/README.md

 Full JavaScript project implementing the Multiplayer game TicTacToe with a Node.js server.

-This project was created only for fun and practice on JavaScript, it includes an Node.js HTTP server including a Dispatcher and a Matchmaker.
+This project was created only for fun and practice on JavaScript, it includes a Node.js HTTP server including a Dispatcher and a Matchmaker.
 It also includes a JavaScript web interface.

 The TicTacToe is currently played using AJAX and on a table html element.